North Yemen civil war: Diplomatic attempts

-Britain, with its commitment to South Arabia and its base in Aden, considered the Egyptian invasion a real threat.
+Britain, with its commitment to South Arabia and its base in Aden, considered the Egyptian intervention a real threat.
 Recognition of the republic posed a problem to several treaties Britain had signed with the sheiks and sultans of the South Arabian Federation.
-Saudi Arabia urged the British to identify themselves with the royalists.
+Saudi Arabia urged the British to ally themselves with the royalists.
 On the other hand, there were some in the British Foreign Office who believed Britain could buy security for Aden by recognizing the republic.
-However, Britain eventually decided not to recognize.
+However, Britain eventually decided not to recognize the regime.
 Iran, Turkey and most of western Europe also withheld recognition.
-The republic did receive the recognition of West Germany, Italy, Canada and Australia, as well as the remaining Arab governments, Ethiopia and the entire communist bloc.
+The republic did receive the recognition from West Germany, Italy, Canada and Australia, as well as the remaining Arab governments, Ethiopia, and the entire communist bloc.

-A week after the American recognition, Sallal boasted at a military parade the republic had rockets that could strike "the palaces of Saudi Arabia", and in early January the Egyptians again bombed and strafed Najran, a Saudi Arabian city near the Yemenite border.
+A week after the US recognized the republic, Sallal boasted at a military parade that the republic had rockets that could strike "the palaces of Saudi Arabia", and, in early January, the Egyptians again bombed and strafed Najran, a Saudi Arabian city near the Yemeni border.
 The US responded with another aerial demonstration over Jeddah and a destroyer joined on January 15.
 The US reportedly agreed to send antiaircraft batteries and radar-control equipment to Najran.
 In addition, Ralph Bunche was sent to Yemen, where he met with Sallal and Egyptian Field Marshal Abdel Hakim Amer.
-On March 6 Bunche was in Cairo, where Nasser reportedly assured him that he would withdraw his troops from Yemen if the Saudis would stop supporting the royalists.
+On March 6, Bunche was in Cairo, where Nasser reportedly assured him that he would withdraw his troops from Yemen if the Saudis would stop supporting the royalists.

 Operation Hard-surface

 While Bunche was reporting to UN Secretary-General U Thant, the United States Department of State sought the help of ambassador Ellsworth Bunker.
 His mission was based on a decision made by the National Security Council, which was conceived by McGeorge Bundy and Robert Komer.
 The idea behind what became known as "Operation Hard-surface" was to trade American protection (or the appearance of it) for a Saudi commitment to halt aid to the royalists, on the basis of which the Americans would get Nasser to withdraw his troops.
-The operation would consist of "eight little planes."
+The operation would consist of "eight little planes".

 Bunker arrived in Riyadh on March 6.
 Faisal refused Bunker's offer, which was also hitched to pledges of reform.
 The original instructions for Operation Hard-surface were that American planes would "attack and destroy" any intruders over Saudi air space, but were later changed to read that the Saudis could defend themselves if attacked.
-Bunker evidently stuck to the original formula and stressed that if only Faisal would halt his aid to the royalists, the US would be able pressure Nasser to withdraw.
+Bunker evidently stuck to the original formula and stressed that only if Faisal would halt his aid to the royalists, the US would be able pressure Nasser to withdraw.
 Faisal eventually accepted the offer, and Bunker went on to meet with Nasser in Beirut, where the Egyptian President repeated the assurance he had given Bunche.